 Semantic interoperability also presents the goal of healthcare service.
 Semantic interoperability enables healthcare providers to exchange patient data with all authorized parties by deploying various EHR systems to ensure safety, compliance, and efficiency.
 It eliminates duplicative testing, empowers patients with resources for mindful decision-making, and mitigates risks of delays or misinterpretation.

-An example of semantic interoperability is the unification of the medical terms "Nosebleed," "Epistaxis," or "Nasal hemorrhage" by labeling them with the SNOMED code 249366005.
+Example of semantic interoperability: The unification of the medical terms "Nosebleed," "Epistaxis," or "Nasal hemorrhage" by labeling them with the SNOMED code 249366005.
 Hence, all doctors can understand the unambiguous meaning of this medical term.

 BENEFITS OF INTEROPERABILITY IN HEALTHCARE

-The importance of interoperability in healthcare is linked to its benefits to healthcare professionals and patients.
+The importance of interoperability is linked to its benefits to healthcare professionals and patients.
 With interoperability in mind, creating actionable business rules against interpreted data is also easy.

 Overall, interoperability in custom healthcare solutions empowers healthcare providers and patients by bringing the following benefits: